 Various insurance policies are gathered from the top providers in the country, enabling buyers to compare prices and choose the policy that offers the best coverage at the lowest cost.
 Using the car insurance comparison service comes at no cost.

 📌 Criteria #3: Variety of Insurance Options

 Banks and Dealers: Limited Choices

-Banks and auto dealers don’t provide as many options for car insurance providers as online brokers do.
-Your choices are limited only to the bank’s or dealer’s accredited insurance firms.
-There’s no opportunity to compare the insurance policies of different providers.
+Banks and auto dealers don't provide as many options for insurance providers as online brokers do.
+Your choices are limited only to the bank's or dealer's accredited insurance firms.
+There's no opportunity to compare the insurance policies of different providers.

 When you get an auto loan from banks like BPI, for instance, the only option is its own BPI/MS insurance.
 You can opt to buy insurance other than what BPI offers, but you'll have to have it approved by the bank.

-As for dealerships, their agents represent a certain insurance provider, so their recommendations for a car insurance policy may be biased.
+As for dealerships, their agents represent a certain insurance provider, so their recommendations for an auto insurance policy may be biased.

 Online Brokers: Enabling Customers to Compare a Variety of Insurers

 In contrast, online brokers—with the variety of their insurance partners—don't have that vested interest when selling a policy from a particular company.

-The quality of customer service is also a critical consideration when choosing between a bank, dealer, or online broker for your comprehensive car insurance purchase.
+The quality of customer service is also a critical consideration when choosing between a bank, dealer, or online broker for your car insurance purchase.